prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

 cat datamodel.prisma | npx prisma2@2.0.0-preview017 convert > schema.prisma
 ```

-> **Note**: The `convert` command has been removed from the Prisma Framework CLI in [2.0.0-preview018](https://github.com/prisma/prisma2/releases/tag/2.0.0-preview018) so you're using it based on an older CLI version.
+> **Note**: The `convert` command has been removed from Prisma 2 CLI in [2.0.0-preview018](https://github.com/prisma/prisma2/releases/tag/2.0.0-preview018) so you're using it based on an older CLI version.

 Consider the [example datamodel](https://github.com/prisma/prisma-examples/blob/master/typescript/rest-express/prisma/datamodel.prisma):